ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 - User and Namespace activity with Targets and Actions from the GitLab.com application.

 Special Business Logic in this Model:
-- Use only Valid Events for standard analysis and reporting:
+- Use ONLY Valid Events for standard analysis and reporting:
   - Events where User Id = NULL are Valid Events that do not point to a particular User, ie. 'milestones'
   - Events that are created after the User is created.
-Events created before the User is created are from projects worked before the User, but imported after the user is created.
+    - Events created before the User is created Not Valid.
+These are usually from projects that were created before the User was created and then imported in by this User after the User is created.
 - Rolling 24 mos of data (for performance optimization)

 {% enddocs %}